 My background and expertise.

-I have 16 years of professional experience researching education policies and best practices and supporting education programs.
-I am excited to bring my expertise in education to the Board.
+I have 20 years of professional experience researching education policies and best practices and supporting education programs, and I am honored to bring my expertise in education to the Board.

 My professional experience includes: